linode/docs/docs/guides/kubernetes/getting-started-with-load-balancing-on-a-lke-cluster/index.md

 aliases: ['/kubernetes/deploy-nodebalancers-with-linode-ccm/','/kubernetes/getting-started-with-load-balancing-on-a-lke-cluster/']
 modified_by:
   name: Linode
-title: "Getting Started with Load Balancing on a Linode Kubernetes Engine (LKE) Cluster"
+title: "Getting Started with Load Balancing on a LKE Cluster"
-h1_title: "Getting Started with Load Balancing on a Linode Kubernetes Engine (LKE) Cluster"
+h1_title: "Get Started with Load Balancing on a Linode Kubernetes Engine Cluster"
 contributor:
   name: Linode
 ---